Do You Know Who Paul R. Williams Is?

 Beverly Hills Hotel, in Beverly Hills, CA. Was built in 1912.
 Eastern side addition was designed by Paul Williams in 1949.

 416 S. Orange Dr, Los Angeles, CA. Hancock Park Tudor Revival.
-Four bedrooms, two and one-half bathrooms, two-story entry, vaulted ceiling formal dining, fireplace and French doors.
+Four bedrooms, two and one-half bathrooms, a two-story entry, vaulted ceiling formal dining, fireplace and French doors

 601 Woodruff Ave, Los Angeles, CA 90024.
 Seven bedrooms, seven bathrooms, formal dining, pool, and spa.
 Built 1938 and renovated 1955.
 Per tax assessor 5,533 square feet lot size 19,964 square feet.